-The Ankasa Conservation Area is a twin component reserve covering 523.2 km, and comprises the Ankasa Resource Reserve ( $348.7 \text{ km}^2$ ) in the south and the Nini-Suhien National Park ( $174.5 \text{ km}^2$ ) in the north (Hall & Swaine, 1976).
+The Ankasa Conservation Area is a twin component reserve covering 523.2 km2, and comprises the Ankasa Resource Reserve (348.7 km2) in the south and the Nini-Suhien National Park (174.5 km2) in the north (Hall & Swaine, 1976).
 The reserve was established in August 1976 (Wildlife Reserves Regulations; L.I.
 1085) as a Wildlife protected area, and a revocation of the formerly Ankasa River Forest Reserve, under the then Forestry Department.
 The Ankasa Resource Reserve had been selectively logged sporadically in the southern area from 1891 up to the 1950's and again from 1974 - 75, where after, logging operations were prohibited (Martin, 1976).
 The Nini-Suhien National Park has presumably never been exposed to commercial logging, and remains the largest virgin rainforest in Ghana.